Extra payment calculator.

 Extra principal payments are not easily reversible.
 Once cash is used to pay down principal, it is no longer liquid.
 If income is variable or expenses can rise, preserving reserves may matter more than accelerating payoff.

-This tool does not model opportunity cost or investment returns.
-It is a payoff math model.
+This tool does not model opportunity cost or investment returns — it is a payoff math model.

 More calculators